TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/03_lesson/lesson.md

 1. **Do Now**
     * Display the Do Now on the board.
+    * Students will find that when they try to print the two different Time objects, it produces output that's not particularly useful or readable.
+    * Students will also discover that adding objects doesn't work...yet!
 2. **Lesson**
 	* Discuss Do Now
 		* **method**: a function inside of a class.